nacht29/isams-pipeline/README.md

 A demonstration on building a data pipeline that moves data from iSAMS API endpoints to BigQuery.

-## High-level crchitecture
+## High-level Architecture

 <img src="docs/architecture.png" alt="Pipeline architecture" width="600"/>

 **Explanation:**
 1. A scheduler in the Compute Engine Instance triggers `iSAMS.py`.
 2. The script pulls OAuth2 creds from Secret Manager.
-3. The script sends HTTP requests to iSAMS API endpoints and receive data payloads in the form of JSON strings.
+3. The script sends HTTP requests to iSAMS API endpoints and receives data payloads in the form of JSON strings.
 4. The payloads are processed with Python and loaded to BigQuery.
 5. You can further model the data in BigQuery.

 ---

-## Set up
+## Set Up

 ### Prerequisites

 1. GCP project with BigQuery and Secret Manager enabled
 2. iSAMS API OAuth2 client credentials:
 	- client ID
 	- client secret
 3. iSAMS API endpoints:
 	- base URL
-	- endpoint URLS
+        - endpoint URLs
 4. Service account with BigQuery + Secret Manager access
 5. Python 3.11+

-### Store OAuth2 credentials in Secret Manager
+### Store OAuth2 Credentials in Secret Manager

 1. This project retrieves OAuth2 client credentials from [Secret Manager](https://cloud.google.com/secret-manager) using the secret ID `isams_api_credentials`.
 Store the credentials as a JSON payload: